 Free and Open to the Public

 Please join us in congratulating Rebecca Bartel for the publication of her Roundtable in the Journal of the American Academy of Religion which she co-edited Lucia Hulsether: "Classifying Capital."

 A new course will debut this fall, Aliens and Religion (REL S 583), which explores religious groups who have developed systems of beliefs and practices with UFOS and aliens at the forefront.
 Dr. Drew Thomases will teach the course.

 Dr. Angela Feres too part in a talkback following the performance of The Spin Doctor by David Budde.
 The play is a surreal representation of the hate and divisiveness of our times today; about anti-Semitism, racism, and propaganda.

 Read the news article, San Diego Jewish community mourns Pittsburgh shooting victims, in the San Diego Union Tribune.
-SDSU Religious Studies lecturer, Rabbi Scott Meltzer, is quoted.
+SDSU Study of Religion lecturer, Rabbi Scott Meltzer, is quoted.

 The Virgin of Guadalupe, Her Miraculous Appearances and Science Fact/Fiction

 December 7, 2017 @ 4pm in Little Theater